karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 Now, as long as we are careful about assigning shard keys `'1'` and `'2'` to the underlying hash key, we can have as many User records as we like without exceeding the partition size limit!

-Unforfunately, we've also introduced some new problems:
+Unfortunately, we've also introduced some new problems:

 - How do we know which shard key to assign to a given User record?